 As stated above, trucking accidents cause an enormous amount of damage when they occur.
 A truck with a full load of cargo can weigh up to 80,000 pounds.
 What’s even more dangerous is that these vehicles travel at the same high speeds as much smaller cars, pickup trucks, vans and SUVs.
 These smaller vehicles weigh an average of approximately 4,000 pounds.
 That mismatch alone should lead anyone to understand that when they are involved in trucking accidents, they face extreme danger.

 In addition to the dangers faced, those who are wrongfully injured in trucking accidents can also face a relatively complicated situation when it comes to pursuing a recovery for damages incurred.
 These situations are best handled by experienced professionals who understand what is involved when a truck driver causes a crash.
-If you face this difficult situation, contact the San Diego personal injury lawyers at Gomez Trial Attorneys as soon as possible to schedule a free initial consultation.Posted in: Motor Vehicle Accidents
+If you face this difficult situation, contact the San Diego trucking accident lawyers at Gomez Trial Attorneys as soon as possible to schedule a free initial consultation.Posted in: Motor Vehicle Accidents

 no fees unless we recover money on your behalf

 "They are experts in what they do and are a pleasure to work with."